The Best Penalty Takers in the Premier League

-The Only Player to Score 100% of Penalties in the Premier League
+The Only Players to Score 100% of Penalties in the Premier League*

 *Well, of players to have taken at least 10 penalties in the competition, at least.
 When offered as a quiz question, most people will opt for Matt Le Tissier as their guess.
 Wrong.

-This accolade is held by former Manchester City midfielder and dominant powerhouse, Yaya Touré.
+The accolade for the most penalties taken with a 100% success rate is held by former Manchester City midfielder and dominant powerhouse, Yaya Touré.
 The Ivorian star might have lost his cool about not being given a birthday cake for his 31st birthday, but he certainly held a cool temperament from the penalty spot.

 Seven of Touré’s 11 Premier League penalties turned out to be the winning goal in the game, while five put his Manchester City team into the lead.